Canada Quebec Sales Tax Calculator

 The application of QST can vary depending on the type of good or service being sold.
 Certain items are exempt from QST, while others are subject to different rates or specific rules.

 • Zero-rated goods and services: Some essential goods and services, such as basic groceries and prescription drugs, are zero-rated for QST.
-This means that no QST is levied on these items, although GST still applies.
+Basically, no QST is levied on these items, although GST still applies.

 • Exempt goods and services: Certain goods and services are completely exempt from both GST and QST.
 This includes things like most medical services and certain educational materials.